Focus04/samp-status/README.md

 # SAMP Status
 ## Overview
-*SAMP Status is an open source bot to query information about any Grand Theft Auto San Andreas Multiplayer server with per-guild setup.
+*SAMP Status is an open source Discord bot to query information about any SAMP/OMP server with per-guild setup.
 It displays real time information, including the server's name, IP and an online list of players along with their ID, score and ping.
-It can also output a chart displaying the server's past month activity.
-Discord admins can link a SAMP server to the Discord server, allowing any Discord member to view live information about the corrresponding SAMP server.*
+It can also output a chart displaying the server's past month's activity.
+Discord admins can link a SAMP server to the Discord server, allowing any member to view live server data in a separate channel updated every 3 minutes.*
 ## Commands List
 - `/help` Displays a list of all available commands along with their usage.
 - `/invitelink` Sends the invite link for the bot.